icechat/IceChat/README.md

 The source tree has several text files in its root folder, a build folder and a src, where the actual code and resources are located in several sub-folders.
 There are several build options in the extracted root folder.

-* `BuildIceChat.cmd`
-  * which uses .NET 3.5, and should be used by XP users
-* `BuildIceChat-x86.cmd`
-  * which uses .NET 3.5 and a specific project for x86 computers.
-This too can be used by XP users.
 * `BuildIceChat.4.5.cmd`
   * which uses .NET 4.5.
 * `BuildIceChat.4.5-x86.cmd`
-  * which uses .NET 4.5 and a specific project for x86 computers.
+  * which uses .NET 4.5 and a specific project for x86 - 32bit computers.
 * `BuildIceChat.latest.cmd`
   * which uses .NET 4.7.1
 * `BuildIceChatLinux.sh`
   * A script to build IceChat 9 under Linux.
 See IceChat on Linux for details.

-If you are not sure which version to choose, and your OS is later then XP, use the BuildIceChat.4.5.cmd.

-You can either double click on the BuildIceChat.4.5.cmd file or open a command line window (cmd.exe) and run the BuildIceChat.4.5.cmd at the prompt.

 You will get at the end of the process the following lines: